solana-foundation/developer-content/content/guides/dapps/cash-app.md

 #### Pay Component

-For the pay page, we'll need to call the `transferFunds` function from the cash app solana program.
+For the pay page, we'll need to call the `transferFunds` function from the cash app Solana program.
 To do this, we'll be using the same process that was described for `depositFunds`.
 However, the `TransferFunds` struct described in the CashApp Solana Program requires 2 `cash_account` accounts rather than the one account that is required for `depositFunds`.
 So what needs to change is